MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 The SDN network controller is a scalable and highly available server role that enables you to automate network infrastructure configuration instead of performing manual network device configuration.
 [Learn more](/windows-server/networking/sdn/technologies/network-controller/network-controller).

-::: moniker range="sc-vmm-2022"
+::: moniker range=">=sc-vmm-2022"

-VMM 2022 provides dual stack support for SDN network controller.
+VMM 2025 and 2022 provide dual stack support for SDN network controller.

 ::: moniker-end